-Being creative is a trait shared by people in many career fields, web and graphic designers, writers, and of course artists.
+Being creative is a trait shared by people in many career fields; web and graphic designers, writers, photographers, artists and others that need creativity to fuel their work.
 Regardless of how creative you are, there are times when it seems we all “hit a wall.”
 What do you do when you hit a mental block?
 Do you try to push through it, thinking that those creative thoughts will come if you just keep trying, or do you step back, take a deep breath and clear your mind for a moment?

 It’s easy to become overwhelmed, stressed, and unable to spark those creative ideas when you hit a mental block.
 However, while clearing those cobwebs out of your brain you can also boost creativity!